Don't see your question?

 13. I need full-time daycare for my children because I am a working parent – is this an option at the JCC?

 Early and Late Care make it possible for your Camper to arrive as early as 7:00 a.m. and leave as late as 6:00 p.m.
 Campers have a place to wind up or cool down with calm supervised play.
 For more information on school-age Early and Late Care, contact DD Gass, (913) 327.8079 or [email protected] For CDC Early and Late Care, contact Lisa Holland-Hoffman, 913-327-8050 or [email protected]

 14. Can I request that my child be in the same Camp group as her friend?

 Parents are welcome to request that their children are placed in the same Camp group as a friend, and we will do our best to put friends in the same group.
-It is challenging if the campers are in different grades.
-But we do our best to honor these requests, and we appreciate your patience and understanding.
-You can request friends in your child’s CampDoc health profile under child’s information.
+It is challenging if the Campers are in different grades but we do our best to honor these requests, and we appreciate your patience and understanding.
+You can request friends in your child’s CampDoc health profile under the "Child Information" section.

 15. Can my older child use the pool or fitness center after camp?